-Reina Green, BA(Hons) (MSVU), MA, PhD (Dalhousie), Associate Professor
+Graham Fraser, BA (Hons) Dalhousie, MA (McGill), PhD (Reading), Associate Professor

 English is not just a language we speak; it is an art form, a history, and an expression of thought and being.
-By studying English you gain a comprehensive understanding of the English language and literature, while exploring its connection to other areas of study and everyday life.
-Through developing invaluable skills in critical reading, writing, analysis, and research, you become more flexible and creative in your thinking while improving your abilities as a communicator-abilities that are an asset for any future career.
+By studying English, you gain a comprehensive understanding of the English language and literature, while exploring its connection to other areas of study and everyday life.
+Through developing invaluable skills in critical reading, writing, analysis, and research, you become more flexible and creative in your thinking while improving your abilities as a communicatorabilities that are an asset for any future career.

-The department offers a minor in Writing in addition to a major and minor in English.
-Courses designated ENGL/WRIT may be counted toward either the Writing minor or the English major or minor.
+Our courses appeal to a wide variety of students-from those who are interested in a particular genre of literature and want to take one or two courses, to those who want to explore a certain theme in more detail, to those wishing to take a minor, concentration, combined major, major or honours in English.
+In addition, the department offers a minor in Writing.
+Courses designated ENGL/WRIT may be counted toward either the Writing minor or the English honours, major, combined major, concentration, or minor.
 Courses designated WRIT can be counted only toward the Writing minor.